khalil431/Data-Science-Projects/nyc-311-dashboard/README.md

       python borough_complaints.py -i nyc_311_limit.csv -s 2020-01-01 -e 2020-02-28 -o results-jan-feb.csv
       python borough_complaints.py -i nyc_311_limit.csv -s 2020-06-01 -e 2020-07-31 -o results-june-july.csv
       ```
    There are too many incidents in 2020 to be able to load and process quickly (at least quickly enough for the dashboard to update quickly).
-The way to solve this is to pre-process the data using the `calculate_monthly_averages.py` script so that the dashboard is just loading the monthly response-time averages for each zipcode instead of trying to compute the response-time averages when the dashboard updates.
+The way to solve this is to pre-process the data using the `calculate_monthly_averages.py` script so that the dashboard is just loading the monthly response-time averages for each zipcode instead of trying to compute the response-time averages when the dashboard updates. `calculate_monthly_averages.py` also saves the output file in the results folder of the data folder.
+In addition, the help commands are available through the --help flag just like the `borough_complaints.py` script.

    - **Usage example:**
      ```bash